 How to easily create Korean syllable blocks?

 Now that we have covered the basic rules of writing syllables, it’s time to start looking at practical examples of them.
-By learning Korean and practicing this, you establish a great foundation of Korean writing skills.
+By learning Korean and practicing this, you establish a great foundation of writing skills in Korean.

 Step 1: Figure out which vowel you are using